Art and Craft

 Rapper Afroman is going ultra viral this week as his “Lemon Pound Cake” trial plays out in the news.
 He captured the raid on security cameras in his home and used the footage in a series of songs, videos and merch.
 He ultimately did not face charges after the search, and argues (with evidence) that the police broke his door and stole $400, which provides the platform and substance for everything that followed.
 He argues the police shouldn’t have been there at all, and didn’t follow protocol when they were, and that as a citizen and artist he’s expressing his feelings about it in his preferred medium.
 Is this a winning legal strategy?
 Time will tell.

 In the meantime he’s winning at public opinion.
-The trial is shaping up in the public view as a defamation vs. free speech trial, with the artist’s prolific work about this no-knock raid, itself arguably unethical, performed at his house held up as harassment by the officers who did the job.
+The trial is shaping up in the public view as a defamation vs. free speech trial, with the artist’s prolific work about this no-knock raid performed at his house, itself arguably unethical, held up as harassment by the officers who did the job.
 True crime, legal experts and court watcher accounts are going gangbusters providing cultural and legal analysis alongside video of court testimony.
 It helps that the court footage is a rich text — both hilarious and revealing.

 Meanwhile: another first amendment case in and around rap lyrics is playing out now.
 A brief history of rap and the First Amendment.